onnysmu3/eeb-174-final-project/workflow_final_project.md

 **THE DISTRIBUTION OF GENUS NEOTRYGON AROUND THE WORLD BASED ON BOLDSYSTEM DATABASE**

+by
+ONNY N. MARWAYANA
+Master student at EEB Dept. UCLA

 I downloaded two datasets, which are 1). list of the distribution area of *Neotrygon*, 2). sequence database of *Neotrygon*.

 [The datasets were donwloaded from BOLD System database]:http://www.boldsystems.org/index.php/databases